 This pattern went for few more days.
 I got up middle of the night, sometime I drank some water and went back to sleep hungry, my fatigued body wanted to munch so I ate some chips during day, felt bad skipped diner and repeat.
 After a while I realized, my body wasn’t functioning well, eyes were hurting like someone has shot an arrow in the eyes and entire head felt just heavy and dizzy.
 I wanted to go to gym but felt so weak in my knees, I felt, I couldn’t run even if I wanted to.

 Usually when I feel bad and tired I hibernate for a day or two, pamper myself with a facial, little shopping and I feel better.
 This time my body wanted or rather needed some deep overhauling.
 I planned for a five star yoga retreat.
 A retreat that will have a daily morning yoga session, meditation twice a day, ayurvedic oil massage, acupressure therapy, walking or running, Jacuzzi, sauna, steam, healthy meal plans, sleep on time and last but not the least some beauty pampering too.
-A retreat like this will cost me a fortune, and right now I am running low on money.
+A retreat like this will cost me a fortune.
 Hence, I alternatively planned a home yoga retreat.
 You wouldn’t find many people, who understand this idea.
 Only people who need a lot of space for themselves would understand you.
 Still you might sound bizarre to your friends and family.
 Hoever, I planned and designed my self-tailored personal home yoga retreat.

 I booked my masseur and acupressure therapist for four consecutive days.
 Booked my saloon for two days and switched off all my gadgets.
 I read the yoga retreats available and what services they offer.
 Then I felt to begin even at home, I need to take care of certain things.
 There are few pre-requisite for a home yoga retreat, they are: